 On February 10, 2020, the Company entered into a five-year senior, unsecured revolving credit facility.
 The credit facility allows for borrowings of up to \$300,000, which may be increased by the Company at any time until maturity to \$700,000.
 The credit facility bears interest at a variable rate equal to (a) a rate based on a eurocurrency rate or (b) an alternate base rate (the highest of (i) 0%, (ii) the U.S. Bank prime rate for such day, (iii) the sum of the Federal Funds Effective Rate for such day plus 0.50% and (iv) the eurocurrency rate for a one-month interest period on such day for dollars plus 1.0%), plus an applicable percentage in each case determined by the Company's leverage ratio.
 The credit facility is guaranteed by certain subsidiaries of the Company and is subject to various financial covenants that require the Company to maintain certain financial ratios as defined in the credit facility agreement.
-As of December 31, 2021, the Company was in compliance with all such covenants.
+As of March 31, 2022, the Company was in compliance with all such covenants.
 The revolving credit facility terminates February 10, 2025.
-There was a \$240,000 outstanding balance under the credit facility at December 31, 2021, and \$100,000 outstanding balance at June 30, 2021.
-The increase in the outstanding credit facility balance was primarily due to the increase in the Company's repurchases of common stock during the current fiscal year-to-date period compared to repurchases during the prior fiscal year-to-date period.
+There was a \$225,000 outstanding balance under the credit facility at March 31, 2022, and \$100,000 outstanding balance at June 30, 2021.
+The increase in the outstanding credit facility balance was primarily due to the Company's repurchases of common stock during the current fiscal year-to-date period.